greenstatic/bigbluebutton-exporter/docs/exporter-user-guide.md

     * A `CA_BUNDLE` file is normal file that contains a list of CA certificates you trust.
       See [FAQ](./faq.md#my-ca_bundle-for-the-tls_verify-environment-variable-is-not-working) or the under the hood [library documentation](https://2.python-requests.org/en/master/user/advanced/#ssl-cert-verification) for details.
+* BBB_VERSION_READ_FROM_DISK - Enable the `bbb_version` metric
+  * Required: false
+  * Default: false
+  * Values: &lt;true | false&gt;
+  * Prerequisites: access to `/etc/bigbluebutton/bigbluebutton-release` (for Docker containers do a read-only bind mount) so running the exporter remotely with this option is not possible (unless you setup a remote file mount).
+  * The metric `bbb_version` relies on this option to be turned on

 # Optimizations
 * RECORDINGS_METRICS_READ_FROM_DISK - Collect expensive recordings metrics by querying the disk instead of the API.
 This can substantially decrease the scrape time required for the exporter to respond to metrics requests.